 The creation and execution of businesses are governed by a set of laws in the US that directly or indirectly impact their profitability and sustainability.
 These laws impact newly created and existing businesses and regulate business transactions and relationships with other entities in the economic ecosystem.
-Various legal procedures come into picture when starting a business that requires the advice and guidance of a legal expert.
+Various legal procedures come into the picture when starting a business that requires the advice and guidance of a legal expert.
 Legal procedures impact the following aspects of a business:

-If a business is selling and buying consumer goods, it needs to keep up with certain guidelines and regulations to function and operate legally.
+If a business is selling and buying consumer goods, it needs to keep up with specific guidelines and regulations to function and operate legally.
 These laws govern what are the required standards to run a factory to what could be the maximum price to sell a specific product in a category.
 The Uniform Commercial Code, a model code outlining the guidelines to be followed for commercial transactions, encompasses regulations on the various topics that businesses need to follow and emulate in their practices.

 Bankruptcies can help businesses figure their way out of bad times and continue operations or get out of terrible financial debt.
 Businesses can file bankruptcies under various chapters defined in the US constitution depending on their need and plan of action.